 Since participating in the UW Sociology M.A. program, Steve Butler has conducted evaluation research and policy analysis for state government (the Wyoming Community College Commission), worked as an independent research consultant, and more recently, worked as a research scientist for the Wyoming Survey & Analysis Center (WYSAC) at the University of Wyoming.
 As a former policy analyst and then deputy director of the Wyoming Community College Commission, he both managed and evaluated programs involving complex mixes of stakeholder organizations.
 An evaluation of juvenile and adult drug courts in Wyoming, a year-long WYSAC project on which Butler was a principal investigator and the primary author, won the 2006 Philip Hoke National Publication Award for Excellence in Research/Policy Analysis given by the Justice Research and Statistics Association.
 Other applied research projects/reports include: Scheduled Prescription Drug Distribution in Wyoming: Analysis of the Wyoming Prescription Drug Monitoring Program 2004-2009; The Wind River Indian Reservation Needs Determination Survey (WINDS III) 2010; Recidivism Survival Analysis of the Serious and Violent Offender Reentry Initiative 2003-2007; District Variation in Special Education Spending in Wyoming.

 Premchand Dommaraju (MA, UW, 2005) earned his PhD in sociology from Arizona State University (ASU) in 2008 with concentration in social demography and statistics.
 His dissertation on changes in marriage patterns in India was supervised by Prof. Victor Agadajanian.
 During his PhD, he held fellowships at the Demographic Health Surveys (DHS) and the Population Reference Bureau (PRB), both funded by the U.S. Agency for International Development (USAID).
 He also received the Cowden fellowship and Preparing Future Faculty fellowship at ASU.
 After graduating from ASU, Prem moved to Singapore, a densely populated (roughly 3000 times denser than Wyoming) island city state, to join Asia Research Institute (ARI), a world-class interdisciplinary research institute based at the National University of Singapore, as a postdoctoral fellow for two years.
 In 2010 he was appointed as an assistant professor in sociology at the Nanyang Technological University (NTU) in Singapore.
 NTU is a research-intensive university and is ranked in the top 100 of the world universities.
 His main research interests are in social demographic issues including marriage, divorce, fertility, child mortality and ageing, with a geographical focus on South Asia, Central Asia and Southeast Asia.
 His publications have appeared in leading demographic and population journals: Population Studies, Population (English and French editions), Population Research and Policy Review, Genus, and the Journal of Population Research.
-He is currently the associate professor of the journal Asian Population Studies.
+He is currently the associate editor of the journal Asian Population Studies.

 Janis Johnston was a graduate student in our program in the mid-to-late 1990s.
 She concurrently earned a minor in Environment and Natural Resources.
 Subsequently, she earned a PhD in Sociology from Colorado State University.
 After a one-year adjunct professorship at CSU she was chosen as a Science and Technology Policy Fellow for the American Association for the Advancement of Science (AAAS), which is part of the EPA National Homeland Security Research Center.
 After the fellowship ended, she obtained a position as senior data analyst for the National Institute of Health.
 She now works, however, as a social science analyst with USDA Food and Nutrition Service.
 The branch that she works for focuses on the Women, Infant, and Children (WIC) program, school breakfast/lunch programs, and food distribution on Native American reservations.
 It also does some data analysis for the Medicaid, Food Stamp, and TANF (Temporary Assistance to Needy Families) programs.
 She really enjoying the work because the mission of the programs on which she focuses is near and dear to her heart, and she really likes the people with whom she works.